philkleer/typst-modern-acad-cv/lib.typ

 #let cv-auto(
   what,
   multilingual,
-  lang: "de"
+  lang: "de",
 ) = {
   // let date = ""
   // let title = ""
   // let subtitle = ""
   // let location = ""
   // let description = ""
   let subset = (:) // // Initialize the subset dict

   // Iterate over each key in the database for key in what.keys() {